 Have an eco-friendly encounter with whales

 Getting close to a gentle humpback whale is one of the most unforgettable experiences you can have in Tonga.
-Among the best outfits offering whale watching and swimming is Tuna Moana.
-Based on Tongatapu, they’re Tongan owned and operated, with three guides and a maximum of eight guests per excursion, ensuring a more intimate experience and ample time with the whales.
-They’re also single-use-plastic free, with packed lunches provided in reusable boxes and metal water bottles.
-In other words, you can have the encounter of a lifetime guilt free.
+Among the best outfits offering whale watching and swimming is Deep Blue Tonga.
+Based on Tongatapu, they’re Tongan owned and operated with a maximum capacity of up to 25 passengers (only half are permitted to swim with the whales while the others remain on board and soak up the views) per excursion, ensuring a more intimate experience and ample time with the whales.
+The tours depart at 9am every day (except Sunday) and you'll be accompanied by a professional photographer who will capture the adventure so you can devote your full attention to these majestic mammals.

 See flying foxes

 Flying foxes are the world’s largest bats and they live off a diet of fruit, flowers, nectar, leaves and sometimes insects.
 Rather than fangs, they have faces like small dogs (or foxes).

 The village of Kolovai, at the western edge of the main island of Tongatapu, is especially famous for flying foxes.
 You can see hundreds of them hanging upside down from trees, houses – anything they can hang from, really.
 Remember to be quiet and give them space; daytime is when they’re trying to sleep, and too many people and too much noise can stress them out.